 I’m making this post mainly for posterity.
 One of my first tasks at the university was to create a virtual presence inside the multi-user 3D world ‘Second Life’.
-Whilst it’s somewhat past its prime, during its hayday, Second Life offered many people an opportunity to become accustomed to 3D environments.
+Whilst it’s somewhat past its prime, during its hayday, Second Life offered many people the opportunity to become accustomed to 3D environments in a non-competitive setting.
+That’s to say, it isn’t a game as such but a general purpose virtual world.
 It included editing tools within the client program and allowed people to collaborate to create vast virtual settlements.

 During the time I used it as a platform for teaching students, much was discovered with respect to best practice.
-The aspects of ludology involved (in an emergent sense) between groups of students lent itself well to removing the fear of failure and made for a highly memorable experience.
+The aspects of ludology involved, along with the emphasis on it being a social experience, lent itself well to removing the fear of failure and promoting engagement.
 The video below shows the visual form of the virtual campus which has now ceased to exist since the lengthy period of funding (6+ years) for hosting has now expired.

-A memorable experience was teaching a group of Malaysian students remotely using Skype.
-My screen was shared and projected on to the classroom wall and, as questions were asked, the students would, one by one, come up to the front of their classroom so I could see them.
+In addition to teaching directly inside the virtual space, a memorable experience involved inducting a group of Malaysian students at a partner institution remotely using Skype.
+My screen, displaying the virtual world, was shared and projected on to the classroom wall and, as questions were asked, the students would, one by one, come up to the front of their classroom so I could see them.
 While it’s not the most practical use of video conferencing, it was an interesting experiment to see how we could handle communication differently.

 As of writing, Second LIfe is still running and available to be explored.
 I’d suggest that anyone intending to use it in an educational context familiarise themselves with how it works prior to throwing their students into the deep end!
 As with anything, if people spend most of their time trying to figure out how something works rather than enjoying it, that cognitive load begins to interfere with what should be a positive experience.
 To that end, make sure you practice in a low stakes setting!